 Selection Criteria

-• Awareness of Assembly Hall programs, goals and objectives
+• Awareness of Assembly Hall programs

 • Demonstrate an interest and knowledge of the South Etobicoke community